-On every February 15, the ancient Romans would celebrate a fertility festival called the Lupercalia with the sacrifice of a goat in the sacred cave dedicated to Romulus and Remus, the city’s legendary founders.
+For centuries in this cave, on every February 15, Romans celebrated a fertility festival called the Lupercalia with the sacrifice of a goat.
 Priests sliced the goat’s hide into strips and dipped them in the sacrificial blood.
 Boys would run through the streets, gently slapping women with the goatskin strips to enhance their fertility in the coming year.

 Later in the day, all the young unmarried women in the city would place their names in a large urn.
 Rome’s bachelors each selected a name and became that woman’s sexual partner for the year in a sort of trial union that often led to marriage.

-Arrested and tortured, the tender-hearted priest developed a friendship with a young girl — perhaps his jailor’s daughter—who came to visit him.
+Arrested and tortured, the tender-hearted saint developed a friendship with a young girl—perhaps his jailor’s daughter—who came to visit him.
 Some say they fell in love; others claim that he cured her blindness.
-Before being beheaded, the priest sent her a note that he signed, “il tuo Valentino.”
+Before being beheaded, the saint sent her a note that he signed “il tuo Valentino" (your Valentino).

 Lovers around the world have been using the same phrase ever since.
 In Italy, which has not commercialized Valentine’s Day as much as in the United States, couples celebrate with una cenetta intima (a romantic or intimate dinner), flowers--or a soft red pillow to hug!

 Anima mia –- my soul

 Vivo per te –- I live for you

 Ti amo tanto –- I love you so very much

 Dianne Hales is the author of MONA LISA: A Life Discovered and LA BELLA LINGUA: My Love Affair with italian, the World's Most Enchanting Language.